openshift/enhancements/enhancements/etcd/cluster-etcd-operator.md

 ### ResourceSyncController
 This controller copies certs, keys, and CA bundles from sources to destinations where they are consumed.
 Things like the etcd-serving-ca from the `ns/openshift-config` to `ns/openshift-etcd-operator` as a for instance.

 ### ConfigObserver
 Dead for now, but a place holder if we ever had a means to configure or tune etcd.

 ### StatusController

-The standard status controller that unions *Degraded, *Available, *Progressing conditions from etcds.operator.openshift.io for summarization to a single Degraded, Available, Progressing condition in clusteroperators.config.openshift.io/etcd.
+The standard status controller that unions *Degraded*, *Available*, *Progressing* conditions from etcds.operator.openshift.io for summarization to a single Degraded, Available, Progressing condition in clusteroperators.config.openshift.io/etcd.

 ### BootstrapTeardownController
 Removes the etcd-bootstrap member from the etcd cluster after enough etcd members have joined.

-#### Reads
+**Reads**

 1. etcd membership -
    1. to determine if etcd-bootstrap is present and whether enough other members are present.
    2. to ensure that no etcd member is unhealthy
 2. kubeapiserver.operator.openshift.io and `oc -n openshift-kube-apiserver get configmap` -
    to determine if the kube-apiservers have observed the replacement etcd members.
 If they haven't removing the etcd-bootstrap will result in an outage.
 3. `oc -n kube-system get configmap/bootstrap` to determine if bootstrapping is complete.
    If it is present, then we can definitely remove etcd-bootstrap.
 4. `oc -n kube-system get event bootstrap-finished` to determine if cluster-bootstrap is complete.
    This or the bootstrap configmap is enough to allow removing the member to proceed.
    If the member is removed too early, it can cause the bootstrap-kube-apiserver to fail, which causes bootstrapping to fail.

-#### Writes
+**Writes**

 1. directly modifies etcd membership by removing the etcd-bootstrap member.

 ### StaticResourceController
 The standard controller for creating fixed (non-changing) resources for an operator.
 This is things like our namespaces, serviceaccounts, rolebindings, etc.